google/applied-machine-learning-intensive/v2/05_deep_learning/01_recurrent_neural_networks/slides.md

 # Your Turn

 <!--
-In the lab, you'll use a recurrent neural network to predict a sequence of vibration readings from an engine.
-You'll learn how to apply TensorFlow with Keras to easily build, test, and tune your model.
+In the lab, we'll use a recurrent neural network to predict a sequence of vibration readings from an engine.
+We'll see how to apply TensorFlow with Keras to build, test, and tune your model.
 -->